Skip to main content

 Total Project Costs (Total Direct Costs + F&A Fee)$50,000

-Any modification to the language contained in an MOA will render the agreement to be treated as a sponsored activity whereby then processed as a standard proposal, and the University’s full federally negotiated rate is applied.
-Therefore, negotiations are not permitted with the use of this agreement.
+Any modification to the language contained in an MOA will render the agreement to be treated as a sponsored activity, whereby it will be processed as a standard proposal, and the University’s full federally negotiated rate is applied.
+Therefore, negotiations are not permitted under this agreement.

 Procedure

 We recommend downloading the MOA and sharing a copy of the agreement with your sponsor.
-The recommended action would allow us to confirm in advance the sponsor is accepting of the University’s terms and conditions contained in the MOA and thus may avoid miscommunication further in the process.
-Please also be certain to secure departmental approval of your proposal before beginning the process with your sponsor.
+The recommended action would allow us to confirm in advance that the sponsor accepts the University’s terms and conditions in the MOA, thereby avoiding further miscommunication in the process.
+Please also ensure that your proposal receives departmental approval before beginning the process with your sponsor.

 You will need to provide the College office with the proposal which will be identified as Attachment A and appended to the MOA.
-Additionally, you will need to provide our office with the particulars of the agreement, i.e., sponsor contact information, the title of the project, start/end dates, amount of understanding, technical reporting requirements, etc.
+Additionally, you will need to provide our office with the particulars of the agreement, including sponsor contact information, the project title, start/end dates, the amount of understanding, technical reporting requirements, etc.

-Upon receipt of the above, COE-ORA will prepare the MOA and initiate a PINS record on behalf of the PI.
-Once the MOA is completed and signed by the authorized College representative, we will notify the PI who will need to sign duplicate originals of the document.
+Upon receipt of the above, COE-ORA will prepare the MOA and initiate a PINS (or PD) record on behalf of the PI.
+Once the MOA is completed and signed by the authorized College representative, we will notify the PI, who will need to sign duplicate originals of the document.
 The College office will then mail the two (2) originals to the sponsor for their review and signature.

-Upon receipt from the sponsor of the fully executed original MOA the College will notify the PI who should then examine the PINS record for accuracy, approve and initiate routing so that the next level of approval (i.e., Department Head) was notified and secured.
+Upon receipt of the fully executed original MOA from the sponsor, the College will notify the PI, who should then review the PINS (or PD) record for accuracy, approve it, and initiate routing so that the next level of approval (i.e., Department Head) is notified and secured.

-When the PINS record reaches the College level for approval, we will review and approve and attach the MOA with the original signature and request for SPARCS to process for the award.
+When the PINS (or PD) record reaches the College level for approval, we will review and approve it, attach the MOA with the original signature, and request that SPARCS process the award.

-SPARCS will review, approve and authorize Contracts and Grants to establish a ledger 5-account of which we will notify our PI of as soon as the account has been set up.
+SPARCS will review, approve, and authorize Contracts and Grants to establish a ledger 5 account, and we will notify our PI as soon as the account has been set up.